 - Social media: Reportedly dictates tweets to his team which are signed "NS" on his Twitter account @NicolasSarkozy

-An , the Socialist Party's great hope has nonetheless never held national government office.
+An undefined , the Socialist Party's great hope has nonetheless never held national government office.

 He is regarded by many as an affable moderate whose quiet manner contrasts sharply with the intensity and glamour of the current president.